facebookincubator/submitit/.github/CONTRIBUTING.md

 5. Ensure the test suite passes: `make test`
 6. Make sure your code lints: `make pre_commit`.
 You can run this automatically on commit by making it a hook: `make register_pre_commit`
 7. When ready you can run the full test suits ran on CI with `make -k integration`
-8. If you haven't already, complete the Contributor License Agreement ("CLA").

-## Contributor License Agreement ("CLA")
-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.

-Complete your CLA here: <https://code.facebook.com/cla>

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 ## Coding Style
 We use black coding style with a generous 110 line length.